apache/trafficcontrol/docs/source/glossary.rst

 	Tenancies
 		Users are grouped into :dfn:`Tenants` (or :dfn:`Tenancies`) to segregate ownership of and permissions over :term:`Delivery Services` and their resources.
 To be clear, the notion of :dfn:`Tenancy` **only** applies within the context of :term:`Delivery Services` and does **not** apply permissions restrictions to any other aspect of Traffic Control.

+	Topology
+	Topologies
+		A structure composed of :term:`Cache Groups` and parent relationships, which is assignable to one or more :term:`Delivery Services`

 	Type
 	Types
 		A :dfn:`Type` defines a type of some kind of object configured in Traffic Ops.
 Unfortunately, that is exactly as specific as this definition can be.